 *Enforce good hygiene, so trips to the dentist are minimized.

-*Be on the look out for a tooth fairy token that they can fit in their pocket and bring with them to the dentist. ( something soft like a tiny stuffed bear / key chain that will fit in the palm of their little hand, and gently suggest: You remember it goes under the pillow when you loose a tooth, so the tooth fairy can sprinkle magic dust on it that helps you feel calm when ever you think you need it."
+*Be on the lookout for a tooth fairy token that they can fit in their pocket and bring with them to the dentist. ( something soft like a tiny stuffed bear / key chain that will fit in the palm of their little hand, and gently suggest: You remember it goes under the pillow when you lose a tooth, so the tooth fairy can sprinkle magic dust on it that helps you feel calm when ever you think you need it.")

-Remind your child that there is something magical in their pocket that they can hold on to if they need to feel a sense of relaxation and calm when having a dentist visit.
-This is to help them feel in control and hopeful about the connection between this wonderful tooth fairy and the dentist.
+Remind your child that there is something comforting in their pocket that they can hold on to if they need to feel a sense of relaxation and calm when having a dentist visit.
+This is to help them feel a bit more in control and hopeful about the connection between this wonderful tooth fairy and the dentist.

 *Each child is unique so keep in mind that you know your child best so trust your instincts.

 Hypnosis can help with dental phobia.

 A session with suggestions to instill a rewarding sense of accomplishment and self confidence.

 Remember to listen frequently and slowly over time the suggestions will begin to become ingrained.